backand/docs/source/includes/_common_use_cases.md

 })
 ```

+To Enable Back with Ionic Creator, you’ll need to update your Ionic Creator app’s **Other JS** section to include a new file name - `bkndconfig.js`.
+In this file, replace the entire contents with the javascript code to the right.

-Once the code has been modified, replace the values above with the appropriate values from your Backand application:
+Once the code has been modified, replace the placeholder values in the code with the appropriate values from your Backand application as follows:

 * `BACKAND_APP_NAME` - This is your app's name in Backand
 * `BACKAND_API_SIGNUP_TOKEN` - This is your app's signup token.
-It is available in the **Security & Auth -> Social & Keys** section.
+It is available in the **Security --> Social and Keys** section.
 * `BACKAND_ANONYMOUS_ACCESS_TOKEN` - This is your app's anonymous access token.
-It is available in **Security & Auth -> Configuration**.
+It is available in **Security --> Configuration**.

-Once these changes have been made, you'll need to update your application's code settings
+Once these changes have been made, you'll then need to update your Ionic application's code settings.

 ### Code Settings

-Next, we'll update the app's Code Settings to import the Backand SDK.
-In **Code Settings**, under the **External JS** tab, add these two script URLs:

 ```html
 https://cdn.backand.net/vanilla-sdk/1.1.0/backand.js
 https://cdn.backand.net/angular1-sdk/1.9.6/backand.provider.js
 ```

-Once you've finished, the  External JS tab will have the following content:
+> Once you've finished, the  External JS tab will have the following content:

 ```html
 <script src='https://cdn.backand.net/vanilla-sdk/1.1.0/backand.js'></script>